What Is Digital Inclusion? Definition & Examples | United Way NCA

 There are disparities, however, between those who have easy access to the internet and those who do not— this is referred to as the digital divide.
 It is now more important than ever to promote digital literacy for everyone.

 We cannot overstate the need for digital inclusion in urban and rural communities.
-It’s not just about having internet connectivity; it’s about ensuring that everyone has access to the information and resources that digital technology provides for social services, health access, education tools, workforce development, connection with community and more.
+It’s not just about having internet connectivity; it’s about ensuring everyone has access to the information and resources that digital technology provides for social services, health access, education tools, workforce development, connection with community and more.

 1. Affordable, robust, broadband internet service